Black Lung Disease: A Coal Miner’s Worst Nightmare

 If you work as a coal miner, you face a very high risk of eventually developing black lung disease.
 Its medical name is coal workers’ pneumoconiosis (CWP), and this insidious disease presents itself as either simple CWP or complicated CWP.

-Commonly referred to as black lung disease, this name derives from the fact that as you continue to inhale coal dust year after year, it builds up in your lungs until they actually turn black.
+Commonly referred to as black lung disease, this name derives from the fact that as you continue to inhale coal dust year after year, it builds up in your lungs until they turn black.
 Unfortunately, CWP can and usually does progress and worsen even after you quit or retire from your job.
-In fact, health care professionals make the majority of their CWP diagnoses on patients age 50 or older who have already retired from their coal mining jobs.
+Healthcare professionals make the majority of their CWP diagnoses on patients age 50 or older who have already retired from their coal mining jobs.

 Workers Most At Risk for Black Lung Disease